Farah, Afghanistan: Medieval and early modern

-Soviet-Afghan War
+20th century

-At the start of the Soviet invasion in 1979, Farah was, along with Herat, Shindand, and Kandahar, occupied by the Soviet 357th and 66th Motorized Rifle Divisions (MRD).
+At the start of the Soviet invasion in 1979, Farah was, along with Herat, Shindand, and Kandahar, occupied by the Soviet 357th and 66th Motorized Rifle Divisions.

-The mujahideen established themselves in the Farah area in 1979.
+The Afghan mujahideen established themselves in the Farah area in 1979.
 They maintained a presence in the city until they were forced out in 1982, and established a stronghold at the nearby mountain Lor Koh, which they renamed Sharafat Koh ("Honor Mountain").
 Primary among the Farah mujahideen groups was the Sharafat Kuh Front.

-Civil war to present

-Afghan girls sing songs to U.S. service members during a visit to the orphanage in Farah City, 19 June 2012.

-Following the collapse of the Soviet-backed government of Najibullah in 1992, Ismail Khan returned to power in Herat, and came to control Farah, as well as the other surrounding provinces of Ghor and Badghis, until Herat fell to the Taliban in 1995.
+Following the collapse of the Soviet-backed government of Mohammad Najibullah in 1992, Ismail Khan returned to power in Herat, and came to control Farah, as well as the other surrounding provinces of Ghor and Badghis, until Herat fell to the Taliban in 1995.

+21st century

 The roads in Farah Province have seen massive improvement since May 2005.
-The education system has been greatly improved and a great number of illegal weapons have been collected and destroyed in the province by the Provincial Reconstruction Team.
-The United States built a base at Farah Airport, which also houses the Afghan National Security Forces (ANFS).
+The education system has been greatly improved and a great number of illegal weapons have been collected and destroyed in the province by a Provincial Reconstruction Team.
+The United States built a base at Farah Airport, which also housed the Afghan National Security Forces.

-On 7 May 2009, thousands of Afghan villagers shouting "Death to America" and "Death to the Government" protested in Farah over American bomber airstrikes on May 4 that killed 147 civilians.
+On 7 May 2009, thousands of Afghan villagers shouting "Death to America" and "Death to the Government" protested in Farah over the 4 May Granai airstrike by US forces that killed 147 civilians.
 Clashes with police started when people from the three villages struck by US B1-bombers brought 15 newly discovered bodies in a truck to the house of the provincial governor.
 Four protesters were wounded when police opened fire.
 Going by the account of survivors, the air raid was not a brief attack by several aircraft acting on mistaken intelligence, but a sustained bombardment in which three villages were pounded to pieces.
 An Afghan government investigation concluded on May 16, 2009 with the Afghan Defense Ministry announcing an official death toll of 140 villagers.
 A copy of the government's list of the names and ages of each of the 140 dead showed that 93 of those killed were children, and only 22 were adult men.